Neural Distributed Image Compression using Common Information: Experiments

-\textbf{Experimental results: } In this section, we discuss the performance of the proposed model and compare it with other schemes discussed in Section \ref{sec:related_work}.
-Following \citet{BPG_chroma}, we employ 4:4:4 chroma format for BPG.
-In Fig.~\ref{fig:psnr}, we present the comparison in terms of the average PSNR.
-We observe an improved performance of the proposed model at low bit rates.
+\textbf{Experimental results: }In this section, we discuss the performance of the proposed model and compare it with other alternatives (see Fig.~\ref{fig:comparisons_plot}).
+In addition to DSIN, we also consider BPG as well as DNN-aided compression schemes introduced in \cite{balle2017} and \cite{balle2018}, which will be referred to as Ballé2017 and Ballé2018, respectively.
+Following \cite{BPG_chroma}, we employ 4:4:4 chroma format for BPG.
+We note that these schemes do not exploit the side information at the receiver. ``ours + Ballé2017'' and ``ours + Ballé2018'' refer to our proposed solutions with the models in \cite{balle2017} and \cite{balle2018} as the baselines, respectively.
+In Figs.~\ref{fig:psnr} and \ref{fig:cs_psnr}, we present the comparison in terms of the average PSNR.
+We observe that the proposed model is particularly effective at low bit rates.
 Note that DSIN does not perform well when optimized for MSE.
-We observe an even more stark improvement in performance when optimized with respect to MS-SSIM in Fig.~\ref{fig:msssim}, where the models that do not use side information experience a sharp drop in performance at very low bit rates, while DSIN and our proposed models, that use side information, experience a more graceful degradation of performance with decreasing bit rates.
-This illustrates the fact that the presence of side information is particularly useful at low bit rates, where very limited information allows reasonable reconstruction by exploiting the side information.
-Interestingly, even though the model by \citet{balle2018} performs better than the model by \citet{balle2017} due to the scale hyperpriors, the proposed model with the \citet{balle2017} model as the baseline performs better than the proposed model with the \citet{balle2018} model as the baseline at low bit rates.
-We suggest that this is due to the extra bits required to send the hyperpriors to the decoder in the \citet{balle2018} model, which becomes significant in the low bit rate regime we are studying.
+We observe an even more stark improvement in performance when optimized with respect to MS-SSIM in Fig.~\ref{fig:msssim} and \ref{fig:cs_msssim}, where the models that do not use side information experience a sharp drop in performance at low bit rates, while DSIN and the proposed solution, which exploit the side information, experience a more graceful degradation of performance with decreasing bit rates.
+This illustrates the fact that the presence of side information is particularly useful at low bit rates, where even a very limited information allows reasonable reconstruction by exploiting the side information.
+We also note that the proposed solution significantly improves the performance with respect to DSIN in experiments with both datasets.